|

 The Rhapsody is entitled to a fair return on their work as far as I am

-concerned, but if you are willing to pay $20 for a single picture on
+concerned, but if a person is willing to pay $20 for a single picture on

 600 pictures to